-The property is generally level.
-The applicant has connected to the city sewer main system running in Sunblaze Drive that abuts the southeast edge of the property with a service line.
-The site is a residential parcel with a few scattered trees around the existing house and outbuilding.
-The property is in the South End Drainage Basin.
+The property is very gently sloped to the southeast.
+The applicant has connected to the city sewer main system running in S. South End Road with a service line.
+The property is a residential parcel with three existing dwellings and scattered outbuilding.